 - Statutory Powers.
-The District is authorized to acquire, own, and operate a water system, borrow money and issue bonds, and levy and collect taxes (current tax rate is 0.000653).
+The District is authorized to acquire, own, and operate a water system, borrow money and issue bonds, and levy and collect taxes (current tax rate is 0.000382 effective July 1, 2023).

 - Ad Valorem Taxes.
-The provisions of the water Conservancy Act authorize the District to levy and collect ad valorem property taxes up to .oo1 per $1.00 of taxable value of all taxable property within the District (see page 28 for a history of the District’s tax collections).
+The provisions of the water Conservancy Act authorize the District to levy and collect ad valorem property taxes up to .oo1 per $1.00 of taxable value of all taxable property within the District.
 The District can levy an additional .0001 if necessary in order to punctually pay debt service on its obligations that are payable from the proceeds of taxes and assessments.
 The District has not levied the additional tax levy.

 - Water Delivery Capabilities.
 The District has an extensive system composed of one reservoir, 12 wells, treatment plants and distribution facilities designed to enable the district to carry out its purposes.